ros2/ros2_documentation/source/Tutorials/Intermediate/URDF/Using-URDF-with-Robot-State-Publisher-cpp.rst

   ament_package()

-we use ''install'' command to put the r2d2.rviz into ''install'' dir
+we use ``install`` command to put the r2d2.rviz into ``install`` dir

 6 Install the package
 ^^^^^^^^^^^^^^^^^^^^^

-go back to your workplace root dir and run:
+To visualize your results you will need to open a new terminal and run Rviz using your rviz configuration file.

 .. code-block:: console